 - 2 cups shredded monterey jack cheese

 Place the quinoa in a fine mesh strainer and rinse throughly with cool water for at least two minutes.
 Drain.
 In a medium saucepan, heat 2 teaspoons olive oil over medium-high heat.
 Add the quinoa and cook, stirring, for about one minute.
 The quinoa should begin to dry out and pop a bit.
 Add the chicken stock.
 Stir and bring to a boil.
 Turn the heat down to low and cook, covered, for 15 minutes or until all the water is absorbed.
 Remove the pan from the heat and let stand, covered, for 5 minutes.

-Meanwhile, in a large skillet, heat 1tablespoon olive oil over medium heat.
+Meanwhile, in a large skillet, heat 1 tablespoon olive oil over medium heat.
 Add onions and peppers and cook, stirring occasionally until soft, about 7 minutes.
 Add garlic and zucchini and cook 5-10 more minutes, until the zucchini is soft and beginning to brown.

 Adapted from Dough-Eyed Girls